 I was particularly interested in chronicling the "Epilogs" (endings) for SOSF, many of which I always thought were one of the show's weak points.
 But I discovered not all of these are sucky!
 In the first and second seasons, I have also kept track of how many times Mike Stone (Karl Malden) used the expression "buddy boy."

 In the forum that I had for about a year from June 2016 to June 2017, we discussed SOSF several times, and I have archived those conversations.

-If you want to talk about SOSF now, you can do this in the "Other" TV Shows Discussion Forum on my site.
+If you want to talk about SOSF now, you can do this in the "Other" TV Shows Discussion Forum connected with my web site.